 A Brief History of The Beard

-As time went by, the beard became a symbol of status and power.
-However, the Romans were fervent advocates of a clean shaven face.
+The beard is often regarded as a virile symbol of status and power.
+However, the Romans were fervent advocates of a clean-shaven face.
 It was their belief that long beards were associated to uncultured barbarians.

 Roman men considered personal grooming to be a hallmark of a sophisticated civilisation and the Tonstrina or barbershop blossomed to life.

 Conversely, the Gauls believed that long, braided hair and beards indicated status and good health.
 Frank kings such as Charlemagne would famously grow impressive and wavy beards, which were typically associated with power.
 Merovingian kings would prefer death before a cut beard, which indicated the loss of their claim to the throne.

 With the Renaissance, beards had a short-lived comeback in England that soon waned when wigs from France came into fashion.
 Beards then returned as wigs all but disappeared and saw a boom in the second half of the 19th Century.